jsomsanith-tlnd/talend-app/README.md

 ## Connected components

-Some components can't really be connected at first (in @talend/containers).
+Components can't really be connected at first (in @talend/containers).
 Those have to be connected in each project (if needed).

 Let's take an example : the side panel.
 It will be only a component, with uncontrolled behavior by default, and controlled if it has props.onToggle and props.isExpanded.